Students getting ready for the upcoming semester are asking important questions about information technology at UVM.

 There are important precautions you should take before and after you bring your computer to campus.

-- Before you come to campus, protect your computer -- especially if it runs Windows -- with the latest security updates.
-Set it to apply future updates automatically.
+- Before you come to campus, protect your computer -- especially if it runs Windows -- with the latest security updates: Windows / OS X. Set it to apply future updates automatically if it is not already.

 - Install UVM's site-licensed virus protection software before you come to campus.